DonnaIB/surround_yourself_with_spanish/README.md

 1. Initially I used the inspector tool to test the site in all the screen sizes and devices available in the Chrome developer tool.
 In addition to this I also tested it on live devices, including but not limited to iPhone, iPad, MacBook Pro, MotoG7.

-2. I also viewed my site in multiple browsers including, Chrome, Firefox and Safari.
+2. I also viewed my site in multiple browsers including, Chrome, Firefox and Safari in terms of design, responsiveness and functionality.

 3. I also tested my code using the validator tools for my HTML [W3C HTML Validator Tool](https://validator.w3.org/), CSS [W3C CSS Validator Tool](https://validator.w3.org/) and Python [PEP88 Online](http://pep8online.com/).

-Screen shots of the HTML & CSS validator results can be viewed by clicking on the link below, as you will see there were no errors detected.
+Screen shots of the HTML,CSS and PEP8 validator results can be viewed by clicking on the link below, as you will see there were no errors detected.

 [Validation Reports](static/readme_images/testing)